eabdullin1/qemu-kvm/roms/opensbi/README.md

-NOTE: Using Clang with a `riscv*-linux-gnu` GNU binutils linker has been seen to produce broken binaries with missing relocations; it is therefore currently recommended that this combination be avoided.
+NOTE: Using Clang with a `riscv*-linux-gnu` GNU binutils linker has been seen to produce broken binaries with missing relocations; it is therefore currently recommended that this combination be avoided or *FW_PIC=n* be used to disable building OpenSBI as a position-independent binary.

 Building with timestamp and compiler info
 -----------------------------------------